gabriel-mercier/Cathedral-RL-CL/README.md

 ### Minimax
 An alpha-beta pruning minimax algorithm is available to play against a random opponent.
 Note that a full execution may take approximately 5 minutes.
 To test this approach, run the dedicated Python script `Minimax/minimax.py`.

+### DQN vs PPO
+To compare the performance of the DQN and PPO models, run the `dqn_vs_ppo.ipynb` notebook in the `dqn_vs_ppo` folder.
+The notebook will load the trained models and evaluate them against each other and create gifs.

 ## License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it according to the terms of this license.